The other day I had the following conversation with friend:

-How can reading books helps you in daily life?
+How can reading books help you in your daily life?

-A well written article has a good structure and a lot of debate.
+A well written book has a good structure and a lot of debate.
 It improves the way you think.

 They provide words to the chaos in your mind.
 You will be enlightened and more connected to yourself.